penguinflys/penguinflys/_pages/about.md

 {% include video id="Rj_TkF2gSKw" provider="youtube" %}

 This is the first project that requires knowledge of SLAM. it is developed in C++ with ROS as a communication tool, PCL and OpenCV as data processing API.
-It is conducted in a closed aerna with lots of poles and a short tunnel.
-The examiner set the arena senerio, delevering destination and courier born place randomly, which requires the robustness of method.
+It is conducted in a closed arena with lots of poles and a short tunnel.
+The examiner set the arena scenario, delivering destination and courier born place randomly, which requires the robustness of method.
 What I developed is in the last of video, namely SLAM method.
 The development can be mainly divided into following pieces.

 <table>
   <thead>